 And yet, I still love the combination of cheese, nuts, and fruit.
 I use it in savoury breads, in appetizers, and just as a cheese platter.
 Blue cheese is my favourite to eat with pecans and cranberries, but I use creamy goat cheese, crumbly old Parmeggiano Regiano, or even feta too.
 For nuts I strongly prefer pecans, but walnuts, almonds, or pine nuts would work well.
 As for the sweetness, dried cranberries are easy, I always have them in my pantry, but in the fall I use juicy pears or crisp apples; in the summer I use jammy strawberries; and on occasion I use caramel dates.
 As long as there’s the perfect balance of salty cheese, nuts, and something sweet I’ll be happy.

-If you don’t believe that this appetizer is really easy to make, then watch the video below.
+If you don’t believe that this endive with blue cheese, pecans, and cranberries appetizer is really easy to make, then watch the video below.
 You can chop pecans and cranberries a few days in advance, thus saving time on prep.
 This is a great hors d’oeuvres for a party, and I always love preparing as many things as possible in advance.
 You can even prepare the blue cheese mixture a day or two before the event and keep it tightly covered in the fridge.

 Roughly chop the pecans.

 Chop the dried cranberries to about the same size as pecans,